ciborg/event-rsvp-cdk/README.md

    - Ensure API key is properly configured in usage plan
    - Check API key permissions and rate limits
    - Verify API key is included in request headers

+5. **Domain/DNS Issues**
+   - Verify nameservers are correctly configured at your domain registrar
+   - Check Route 53 hosted zone has correct records
+   - Wait for DNS propagation (use `dig alanamiroslava.mx` to check)
+   - Ensure ACM certificate is validated (check ACM console)

+6. **SSL Certificate Issues**
+   - Certificate must be in `us-east-1` region for CloudFront
+   - DNS validation records must be present in Route 53
+   - Wait for validation to complete (can take 30 minutes)

 ### Debug Commands
 ```bash